reapyr-dev/reapyr/README.md

 ```
 You should see a Raylib window open up with the text: *'You created your first window!'*

-Next, run an included script that converts the same example to C++ via Shedskin and run it:
+Next, run an included script that converts the same example to C++ via Shedskin and runs it:

 ```[bash]
 # *** STAY TUNED: COMING SOON! ***